mpv-player/mpv/DOCS/interface-changes.rst

     - add `--video-sync=display-tempo`
     - the `start` option is no longer unconditionally written by watch-later.
-It is still written by default but you may need to explictly add `start` depending on how you have `--watch-later-options` configured.
+It is still written by default but you may need to explicitly add `start` depending on how you have `--watch-later-options` configured.
     - add `--vd-lavc-dr=auto` and make it the default
     - add support for the fractional scale protocol in wayland